Skip to main content

 This is particularly useful for AI agents: they can read tokenized entity data, build command arguments using tokens, and pass them back without ever seeing real PII.

-If you’re a human operator and genuinely need to see full PII in a non-interactive context (e.g., piping output to jq), you can temporarily unlock PII:
+If you’re a human operator and genuinely need to see full PII in a non-interactive context (e.g., piping output to jq), you can temporarily unlock PII via a browser-based 2FA flow.
+This is a true second-factor mechanism — an LLM agent with terminal access cannot complete the flow because it cannot drive a browser session.

 nexudus config set pii-mode unlocked --ttl 30m